Configure vCenter Security Hardening Settings

 Note

-1. When a HX cluster is expanded, the STIG settings do not automatically get applied to the newly added hosts and VMs.
-Either the script has be to run again or the settings have to applied manually.
+1. When an HX cluster is expanded where STIG is already enabled, the STIG settings are automatically applied to the newly added hosts and VMs.
+If STIG is not enabled on the cluster the script needs to be run again or the settings have to be manually applied.

 2. Currently if user wants to reset the STIG settings, this has to be done manually.